TsCl/Pyridine: Alcohol to Tosylate (ROTs) + What Happens Next (SN2 vs E2)

 • Bulky alkoxides (t-BuO⁻/t-BuONa): Hofmann-leaning E2; anti β-H mandatory.

-• DBU / DBN: Zaitsev-selective E2 on secondary/tertiary ROTs; minimal nucleophilicity.
+• DBU / DBN: Often Zaitsev E2 on secondary/tertiary ROTs when anti β-H is available; minimal nucleophilicity.

-• LiAlH₄: Primary/secondary ROTs → alkanes (SN2); tertiary gives elimination/rearrangements.
+• LiAlH₄: Primary/secondary ROTs → alkanes (SN2); tertiary gives elimination or no useful reduction.

 • Solvolysis: Warm ROH/H₂O yields SN1/E1 mixtures; use for conceptual contrast, not synthesis.